BHASVIC-CompSci/.github/profile/Guides/makingRepo.md

 ## Creating a Repository on GitHub

 1. To create a repository in the BHASVIC organization, use the green "New" button on the [BHASVIC organization reposoitory page](https://github.com/orgs/BHASVIC-CompSci/repositories).
-The repository name should be the your username followed by the name of your project.
+The repository name should be the your username, then a dash and your teachers name, then a dash followed by the name of your project.
 EG

-    MichealAngelo23-NewProject
+    MichealAngelo23-Laura-UnityProject
+    MarieCurie23-Tim-CTasks

 ## Tutorial